A-mairi/100-Days-of-Python/overview.md

 </h1>

-This is an overview of every project for each day of the course.
+This is an overview of what I learned each day.

 ## 🔰 Beginner
 -  Day 1:  Working with Variables in Python to Manage Data